-The Company committed to capital contributions to fund the operations of certain subsidiaries totaling \$22.0 million.
+The Company committed to capital contributions to fund the operations of certain subsidiaries totaling \$26.0 million and \$22.0 million as of December 31, 2023 and 2022, respectively.
 The Company is obligated to make the contributions within 10 business days of receiving notice for such contribution from the subsidiary.
-As of December 31, 2022, the Company contributed \$6.9 million.
+As of December 31, 2023 and 2022, the Company contributed \$11.8 million and \$6.9 million, respectively.